patters-match/microprof/README.md

 Furthermore I have updated my own [Sublime syntax highlighter for ZX BASIC](https://github.com/patters-syno/zx-basic-syntax) to highlight zmakebas listings, as shown in the above right image.

 ## Source files

-- **[microprofanation.bas](https://github.com/patters-syno/profanation/blob/main/profanation.bas)** will build to functionally the same game as the [original release](https://spectrumcomputing.co.uk/zxdb/add/public/uploads/38861_48_en.tap), with some minor tweaks that could make it very slightly slower.
-There is a touch more calculation for the relative GO TOs, though they aren't really performance-critical, and breaking up the big lines was necessary as *zmakebas* does not permit comments among line-wrapped code.
-I can't objectively notice any difference when play testing though.
+- **[microprof.bas](https://github.com/patters-syno/profanation/blob/main/microprof.bas)** will build to functionally the same 12-line Spectrum listing as the [original release](https://spectrumcomputing.co.uk/zxdb/add/public/uploads/38861_48_en.tap)

+- **[microprof_annotated.bas](https://github.com/patters-syno/profanation/blob/main/microprof_annotated.bas)** is the same file as above but with all statements separated into their own lines where possible to allow descriptive comments. **zmakebas** does not permit comments between line-wrapped code.
+This could be very slightly slower, but I can't objectively notice any difference when play testing though.

 - **data.bin.tap** is the binary data for the screen building blocks, each game screen's metadata, and the user-defined graphics in ```.tap``` format ready to be concatenated with the built BASIC binary.
 If this was strictly a 1980s magazine type-in this data ought to be part of the listing, but it would just slow things down a lot doing an initial READ from DATA statements, so I didn't convert it.